Many people wonder, “Should I put my resume on LinkedIn?”

 If you’re an active or passive job seeker, your LinkedIn profile should contain your resume.

-- Because your only exposure to a particular recruiter might be the one time s/he looks at your LinkedIn profile.
+- Your only chance with a recruiter might be when they’re looking at your profile.

 “If I don’t absolutely have to spend time dealing with something as a recruiter, I’m really grateful.”